shawngraham/5706a-f24/assessment.md

 ## Caveat

-I reserve the right to rejig these assessment exercises and criteria to take into account the enrollment in the class; if we happen to be a smaller-than-average class size, these elements will be adjusted to reflect the higher levels of engagment needed for a successful class.
+I reserve the right to rejig these assessment exercises and criteria to take into account the enrollment in the class; if we happen to be a smaller-than-average class size, these elements will be adjusted to reflect the higher levels of engagement needed for a successful class.
 Any such rejigging however will be discussed with you within the first two weeks of the class.